minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Minnesota Criminal Court Records?

 Minnesota Criminal Court records are official court documents providing details of the proceedings of criminal cases.
-These records, mostly available from the office of the court clerk, include documents received and generated by court in the course of criminal case trials and hearings.
+These records, mostly available from the court clerk's office, include documents received and generated by the court during criminal case trials and hearings.
 Examples of Criminal Court records are case files, dockets, transcripts, court orders, and court calendars.
-Most of these records are available to the public while some are sealed or redacted to limit public access.
+Most of these records are available to the public, while some are sealed or redacted to limit public access.
 Criminal court records also encompass criminal history information and records, including Minnesota warrants, inmate records, Minnesota arrest records, affidavits, documents related to psychological or mental evaluation, and others.

 What are some examples of felonies in Minnesota?